top of page

 • Ask a question about the study procedures or treatments

-• Report a problem (you may also need to tell your regular doctors)
+• Report an illness, injury, or other problem (you may also need to tell your regular doctors)

 • Leave the study before it is finished